Ian Robertson Keynote Speaker

 In 2020 he will be a Visiting Fellow at the Institute of Advanced Studies in Toulouse, researching the role of confidence at the interface of psychology, economics and politics.

 Ian’s writing includes five books aimed at the general reader: ‘Mind Sculpture (2000), The Mind’s Eye ( 2003), Stay Sharp ( 2005), The Winner Effect (2012) and The Stress Test ( 2016), all of which have been widely translated.

-His next book is “How Confidence Works‘, published by Transworld Penguin in May 2021.
+His most recent book is “How Confidence Works‘, published by Transworld Penguin in May 2021.

 He has also written numerous newspaper and magazine articles and comment pieces in the Guardian, Times, Telegraph, Irish Times, Irish Independent, Time magazine, New York magazine and others, and has appeared on BBC Radio 4 and on BBC local radio.
 He has featured in several major television documentaries, most recently one for the BBC on Vladimir Putin.
 He is a regular speaker at major business conferences in Europe, USA and Asia.

 Ian is an engaging presenter who can hold an audience’s attention for extended periods through his uniquely interactive style of presentation.
 He captivates and activates audiences during his presentations and workshops at leadership, business, political, social policy and educational conferences across the globe.
 Participants leave with tangible take-home messages and practical strategies for change.

-These topics have proven valuable to customers in the past and are meant only to suggest his range and interests.
+The speaking topics below have proven valuable to customers in the past and are meant only to suggest his range and interests.
 Ian is happy to present in a keynote capacity or to talk over longer periods by providing workshops or executive education classes of any duration from 30 minutes to a full day.

 The Winning Mindset: Combining Achievement with Happiness